awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 14. Select **Proceed without a key pair**, and click **I acknowledge that i will not be able to...**, then click **Launch Instances**:
 ![Images/AWSEBSPolicy23.png](Images/AWSEBSPolicy23.png)

-15. It will now succeed, as it doesnt contain an io1 volume type.
+15. It will now succeed, as it doesn't contain an io1 volume type.
 Click on the **instance ID** and **terminate** the instance as above:
 ![Images/AWSEBSPolicy24.png](Images/AWSEBSPolicy24.png)

 You have successfully implemented an IAM policy that denies operations if there is an EBS volume of type io1.